andyhong0122/linkedin_reach_code_sample_cart/README.md

 Users can add items to the shopping cart, and each addition of items are sent to the backend, and a new cart is created for that user.

 Users can empty out the cart, or remove certain items from it.
+When a user logs in, their cart information is fetched from the database.